karip/harbour-file-browser/FAQ.md

 It means that the xdg-open command used to open files does not recognize the file type or it doesn't find a preferred program to open it.

+### How can I see how much space is left on storage (on phone or
+SD Card)?

+I don't know.